Helperbird/website/src/pages/terms-of-service.md

 ### Intellectual Property Rights

 At Helperbird, we take pride in our work.
-All the materials on Helperbird - be it text, images, software, or anything else - are our exclusive intellectual property or that of our licensors.
-We hold all the rights to these materials.
-What this means for you is that you can use Helperbird for your personal, non-commercial purposes, as long as you stick to the terms we’ve set out.
+All the materials on Helperbird,be it text, images, software, or anything else are our exclusive intellectual property or that of our licensors.
+We hold all rights to these materials.

+Helperbird's free version is available for both personal and commercial use.
+However, some features are limited to our paid plans.

 #### Helperbird Pro

-This license is tied to one email address.
-Think of it as your personal Helperbird access pass.
+This license is tied to one email address and unlocks additional features beyond the free version.

 #### Helperbird Pro Unlimited
 Ideal for organizations, this license covers an unlimited number of users within your specific domain or school.

 #### Helperbird Pro Unlimited +
 Designed for larger entities like school districts or enterprises, this license extends to unlimited schools within a district or unlimited sub-businesses within a company.

 ### Important Notes on Subscription